 2. Management of Vendors, Inventory, and Equipment

 Placing orders for food, equipment, and supplies may fall under a restaurant manager’s purview.
-Managers are responsible for tracking food costs and raising menu prices when necessary.
+The job description of restaurant managers also includes tracking food costs and raising menu prices when necessary.

 (i) Vendor Management